[Guide] Best option for Armbian - Afterburner Image by MonkaBlyat

 3 - Give it a day till google approval happens.
 (Hours minutes or maybe 1 day not in our control).

-Credits to @bread and @monka for this.
+Credits to @bread for this.

 Sources: GitHub - ChisBread/malior: malior is the game container of arm